j19sch/building-an-api-testing-framework/README.md

 to deactivate it.

 ### Download and install this repo
-- download this repository by clicking the green `Clone or download` button at the top (make sure you update to the latest version right before the workshop)
+- Download this repository by clicking the green `Clone or download` button at the top (make sure you update to the latest version right before the workshop)
 - Install requirements.txt (`pip install -r requirements.txt`)
 - Install gunicorn (linux, mac: `pip install gunicorn`) or